top of page

 • Looking for a therapy approach that is practical and experiential

-At Neurodiverse Counseling, we tailor ACT to your goals and personality so the work feels meaningful, relevant, and supportive.
+At Neurodiverse Counseling, we tailor ACT to your needs and goals so therapy feels meaningful and supportive.

 Acceptance and Commitment Therapy in Boston

-If you have questions about therapy or are unsure where to start, feel free to reach out anytime.
+If you have questions about therapy or are unsure where to start, feel free to reach out.